By the end of this section, you will be able to:

 In many ways the more visible future threat to the United States is China, the potential rival superpower of the future.
 A communist state that has also encouraged much economic development, China has been growing and modernizing for more than thirty years.
 Its nearly 1.4 billion citizens are stepping onto the world economic stage with other advanced industrial nations.
 In addition to fueling an explosion of industrial domestic development, public and private Chinese investors have spread their resources to every continent and most countries of the world.
 Indeed, Chinese investors lend money to the United States government on a regular basis, as U.S. domestic borrowing capacity is pushed to the limit in most years.

 Elsewhere in Asia, the United States has good relationships with most other countries, especially South Korea and Japan, which have both followed paths the United States favored after World War II.
 Both countries embraced democracy, market-oriented economies, and the hosting of U.S. military bases to stabilize the region.
 North Korea, however, is another matter.
 A closed, communist, totalitarian regime, North Korea has been testing nuclear bombs in recent decades, to the concern of the rest of the world.
+Here, again, President Trump has been assertive, challenging the North Koreans to come to the bargaining table.
+It is an open question how much change this assertiveness will achieve, but it is significant that a dialogue has actually begun.
 Like China many decades earlier, India is a developing country with a large population that is expanding and modernizing.
 Unlike China, India has embraced democracy, especially at the local level.